MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 ms.manager: douge
 ms.author: chcomley
 author: chcomley
 ms.topic: conceptual
 monikerRange: '>= tfs-2013'
-ms.date: 11/12/2018
+ms.date: 11/29/2018
 ---

-# Understand the differences between Azure DevOps Services and TFS
+# Understand the differences between Azure DevOps Services and Azure DevOps Server

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-Azure DevOps Services and Microsoft Team Foundation Server (TFS) both provide an integrated, collaborative environment that supports Git, continuous integration, and Agile tools for planning and tracking work.
+Azure DevOps Services and Azure DevOps Server, formerly named Visual Studio Team Foundation Server (TFS), both provide an integrated, collaborative environment that supports Git, continuous integration, and Agile tools for planning and tracking work.

 Azure DevOps Services is the cloud offering that provides a scalable, reliable, and globally available hosted service.
 It's backed by a 99.9% SLA, monitored by our 24/7 operations team, and available in local data centers around the world.

-TFS is the on-premises offering that's built on a SQL Server back end.
-Enterprises usually choose on-premises TFS when they need their data to stay within their network or when they want access to SharePoint sites and SQL Server reporting services that integrate with TFS data and tools.
+Azure DevOps Server is the on-premises offering that's built on a SQL Server back end.
+Enterprises usually choose on-premises Azure DevOps Server when they need their data to stay within their network or when they want access to SQL Server reporting services that integrate with Azure DevOps data and tools.

-Although both offerings provide the same [essential services](services.md), compared with TFS, Azure DevOps Services offers the following added benefits:
+Although both offerings provide the same [essential services](services.md), compared with Azure DevOps Server, Azure DevOps Services offers the following added benefits:

-- Simplified server management.
+- Simplified server management
-- Immediate access to the latest and greatest features.
+- Immediate access to the latest and greatest features
-- Improved connectivity with remote sites.
+- Improved connectivity with remote sites
 - A transition from capital expenditures (servers and the like) to operational expenditures (subscriptions).

 To determine which offering&mdash;cloud or on-premises&mdash;meets your needs, consider the fundamental differences, as well as the differences in specific feature areas between Azure DevOps Services and TFS.

-**Fundamental differences between Azure DevOps Services and TFS**
+**Fundamental differences between Azure DevOps Services and Azure DevOps Server**

 Consider the differences in these areas when contemplating a move from TFS to Azure DevOps Services:

 - [Scope and scale data](#scope-scale-data)